Shock and grief in Italy as World Cup dream implodes

 "This match mirrors our country which is falling apart," said a disappointed Stefano Martufello as he left the San Siro.

-"STOPTHEINVASION.
-Give more room to Italian lads," he wrote, drawing hundreds of largely negative comments on his Twitter feed.
+"Not taking part in the Russia World Cup is an enormous slap in the face.
+Let's make sure this helps us undertake radical change, immediately," he said.

+Newspapers estimated missing the Cup would cost Italy's football authorities and media companies some 100 million euros (£89.5 million) in lost revenues.
+Shares in RCS Mediagroup, which publishes sport daily La Gazzetta dello Sport, dropped 7 percent due to the fall in anticipated circulation next year.

-Italy last won the World Cup in 2006, but exited at the group stage in 2010 and 2014 after lacklustre displays.
-This latest setback showed how far the team have drifted from their peak, belying the widespread expectation that they would have eased past Sweden.
+Italy last won the World Cup in 2006, but exited at the group stage in 2010 and 2014.
+This latest setback showed how far the team has drifted from its peak, belying the widespread expectation that it would have eased past Sweden.

 "For years I've had this feeling that Italian football is a little like Italy itself, which lives a lot in the past when the reality is that it finds itself dealing with things that are quite intense, even shocking," said Matteo Maragnano, peeling oranges in a cafe near Milan's gothic cathedral.

-Grasping for silver linings, newspaper commentators recognised that the Italian team was weak and would not have got very far in Russia.
+Grasping for silver linings, commentators recognised that the current Italian team would not have got very far in Russia.

 "The only consolation is that we would have made utter fools of ourselves at the finals," La Stampa said.